+Syntax -o {filename|directory}

+--output {filename | directory}

-Syntax -o {filename directory} output {filename directory} Parameters See Rules for specifying a filename or directory as parameters, page 254.
+Parameters See Rules for specifying a filename or directory as parameters, page 250.

 For use with iarchive and ielfdumparm.

+Description iarchive

-Description iarchive By default, iarchive assumes that the first argument after the iarchive command is the name of the destination library.
-Use this option to explicitly specify a different filename for the library. ielfdumparm By default, output from the dumper is directed to the console.
+By default, iarchive assumes that the first argument after the iarchive command is the name of the destination library.
+Use this option to explicitly specify a different filename for the library.

+ielfdumparm

+By default, output from the dumper is directed to the console.
 Use this option to direct the output to a file instead.
-The default name of the output file is the name of the input file with an added id filename extension You can also specify the output file by specifying a file or directory following the name of the input file. , t This option is not available in the IDE.
+The default name of the output file is the name of the input file with an added id filename extension

+You can also specify the output file by specifying a file or directory following the name of the input file.